 My name is Emily Choy and I am a Postdoctoral Fellow at McGill University and Environment and Climate Change Canada.
-My research is supported by the W. Garfield Weston Foundation and the Fonds de Recherche du Quebec.
+My research is supported by NSERC and a L'Oreal-UNESCO For Women in Science Research Excellence Fellowship.
 I have worked in many remote locations across the Canadian Arctic; from the High Arctic on Cape Vera, Devon Island, Nunavut, to Kendall Island in the Northwest Territories, and seabirds cliffs on Coats Island in northern Hudson Bay, Nunvaut.
 As the Arctic is warming at an unprecedented rate, I am interested in the response of long-lived marine predators to Arctic change.
 My research interests focus on marine predators as sentinel species to monitor ecosystem change, as well as the ecophysiological response of Arctic vertebrates to climate change.
 I am interested in community-based research partnerships with northern communities.

 For my postdoctoral research, I am using novel approaches to study the direct (Arctic warming) and indirect (shifting prey bases) physiological effects of Arctic climate change on seabirds, primarily thick-billed murres on Coats Island in northern Hudson Bay, Nunuvut, Canada.